 Can I keep my car when filing a Michigan Chapter 7 Bankruptcy case?

 Yes.
 When you file bankruptcy you can keep your car.
 If you do not have a loan on it your attorney will use applicable Michigan exemptions to exclude the value of your car from the bankruptcy estate.

 If you have a car loan your attorney can help you obtain a reaffirmation agreement.
 A reaffirmation agreement allows you to basically pull the car loan out of the bankruptcy.
 It is like you never filed bankruptcy in the first place.

 You should give this some thought, however.
 If you reaffirm a debt and then fall behind on the payments your creditor can go after you for the debt.

 What happens after I file a Chapter 7 Bankruptcy?

 After Filing for bankruptcy, clients often wonder when they are going to have good credit again.
 A consumer credit report stores information about bankruptcy for ten years.

 It is often faster to restore your credit by filing bankruptcy than to leave all the bad debt sitting on your credit report where you can nonetheless be subject to lawsuits and garnishments and have a bad debt to income ratio precluding new lenders from providing you with credit.

 Residents across southeast Michigan will file their bankruptcy with the U.S. Bankruptcy Court Eastern District of Michigan.

 Bruce Law Firm offers personalized support, information, and legal representation for many measures of filing Chapter 7 at Michigan.
+We value the attorney client relationship.
 We consider the totality of your assets, income, along with other conditions that will help you opt for the most valuable options for your unique circumstance.